-“Made in China 2025” is a strategic plan that was initiated in 2015 to reduce China’s dependence on foreign technology and promote Chinese technological manufacturers in the global market.
+“Made in China 2025” is a strategic plan that was initiated in 2015 to reduce China’s dependence on foreign technology and promote Chinese technological manufacturers in the global marketplace.
 The goal is to reach this objective by the year 2025, a decade from the year when the plan first took root.

 Developing innovation is a clear priority under the current Chinese administration and “Made in China 2025” is an integral part of achieving this priority.
 Below, we discuss the Made in China 2025 initiative and controversies that have surrounded it since its inception.

-Purpose of Made in China 2025
+Made in China 2025 Goals & Purpose

 The purpose of “Made in China 2025” is to change its perception as a low-end manufacturer to a high-end producer.
 The plan is only a small portion of a larger directive to develop innovation-driven technology and networks that the current administration is pushing as part of a comprehensive agenda.